idgm5/idgm5/README.md

 ## About me 📇

 Hello, my name is Isaac Gonzalez and I'm a student in the Microverse program, an online school for software developers.
-I also mentor a few students that started the program some months after me, and I graduated from the technical curriculum in October of this year.
+I also mentor a few students that started the program a few months after me and I graduated from the technical curriculum in October of this year.

-Before joining Microverse, I was enrolled in an MBA program in Finance and graduated in 2019, before I was working as an industrial engineer for a global supplier of wires, cables, and wiring systems for big auto car companies like Volvo and General Motors.
+I completed an MBA program in Finance in 2019, and before that, I worked as an industrial engineer for a global supplier of wires, cables, and wiring systems for big auto car companies such as Volvo and General Motors.

-I also launched RemoteList.pw, which currently is the largest-list on the internet for job boards advertising remote jobs.
-It was the second-best product of the day in Product Hunt in 2018.
+I also launched RemoteList.pw, which remains the largest list on the internet for job boards advertising remote jobs.
+It was awarded the Product of the Day on Product Hunt when it premiered in 2018.

-I’m currently looking for new opportunities where I can grow as a software developer and finally made the career switch to this field.
+I’m currently looking for new opportunities where I can grow as a software developer and grow in the field!

 ## Latest Projects 🔭
 * [Vespa Bikes](https://github.com/idgm5/appointment)